hretheum/hretheum.com/docs/aui/CAMPAIGN_CREATION_ARCHITECTURE.md

 ---

-#### ✅ Task 2.5: Add preview functionality
+#### 🔄 Task 2.5: Add preview functionality - PARTIALLY IMPLEMENTED

+**Status**: 🔄 Preview exists in Edit modal, needs to be extracted to standalone view

+**Current Implementation:**
+- ✅ Preview iframe in CampaignEditForm (line 346-351)
+- ✅ Preview URL: `/brand/{brand_slug}?preview=true`
+- ✅ Preview updates after saving
+- ⚠️ Preview only accessible via Edit modal (conflicts with Phase 2.A)
+- ❌ No preview button in CampaignListView
+- ❌ No preview banner component

+**Phase 2.A Refactor Required:**
+- ✅ Extract preview iframe to separate modal/component
+- ✅ Add "Preview" button to each row in CampaignListView
+- ✅ Open preview in modal (instead of Edit modal)
+- ❌ Remove edit functionality from preview modal
+- ❌ Add preview banner component (optional)

 **Definition of Done:**
-- Preview button in campaign list
+- 🔄 Preview button in campaign list (needs to be added)
-- Opens campaign in new tab with `?preview=true`
+- ✅ Opens campaign with `?preview=true` (works)
-- Preview banner at top (not indexed, not cached)
+- ❌ Preview banner at top (not indexed, not cached) - optional
-- Edit link back to admin
-- Preview expires after 24h
+- ❌ Preview in modal or new tab
+- ❌ No edit functionality in preview mode

 **Guardrails:**
 - Preview URLs not crawlable (noindex, nofollow)